MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 + [Understand Microsoft Entra ID](https://learn.microsoft.com/training/modules/understand-azure-active-directory/).
 Compare Microsoft Entra ID to Active Directory DS, learn about Microsoft Entra ID P1 and P2, and explore Microsoft Entra Domain Services for managing domain-joined devices and apps in the cloud.
 + [Create Azure users and groups in Microsoft Entra ID](https://learn.microsoft.com//training/modules/create-users-and-groups-in-azure-active-directory/).
 Create users in Microsoft Entra ID.
 Understand different types of groups.
 Create a group and add members.
 Manage business-to-business guest accounts.
 + [Allow users to reset their password with Microsoft Entra self-service password reset](https://learn.microsoft.com/training/modules/allow-users-reset-their-password/).
 Evaluate self-service password reset to allow users in your organization to reset their passwords or unlock their accounts.
 Set up, configure, and test self-service password reset.

+## Extend your learning with Copilot

+Copilot can assist you in learning how to use the Azure scripting tools.
+Copilot can also assist in areas not covered in the lab or where you need more information.
+Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
+Take a few minutes to try these prompts.
++ What are the Azure PowerShell and CLI commands to create a security group called IT Admins?
+Provide the official command reference page.
++ Provide a step-by-step strategy for managing users and groups in Microsoft Entra ID.
++ What are the steps in the Azure portal to bulk create users and groups?
++ Provide a comparison table of internal and external Microsoft Entra ID user accounts.

 ### You have successfully completed the lab